 A belief I discovered I held was “smart girls can’t be sexy.”
 Silly, right?
 But my subconscious associated “sexy” with scantily-clad Playboy or Victoria’s Secret-type models, who are only known for their bodies.

 I removed that belief, and beliefs about my body’s “problem areas,” and many more negative, self-limiting ones so I’m free to love myself as I am.
 After these private sessions with a professional ThetaHealer, I am much more confident and comfortable in my own skin than I’d ever thought possible, considering the society we live in.

 Affirmations and ThetaHealing are not the only ways to change subconscious negative beliefs and emotions into positive ones.
-There’s also EFT Tapping (Emotional Freedom Techniques), Top People, and more out there that I haven’t personally tried.
+There’s also EFT Tapping, Top People, and other healing modalities (here’s all 7 I’ve tried).
 Feel out which one you’re drawn to.
 I recommend working with a trained professional to get the most out of any technique.